ninanoleto/ninas_copy/README.md

 # fakestory

-This is a HTML + CSS webpage I did to practice my vanilla skills and responsive queries
+This is a webpage I created early in my journey to solidify my knowledge in HTML sematics and CSS properties and structures.
+Althought this project was designed from a Desktop-first approach I wanted to practice how to develop a responsive interface.
+For that, I chose to do a rough copy of the first page from the magazine https://wovenmagazine.com/.